 Server optimization is a set of methods used to improve data processing efficiency and application configuration, along with the overall performance and speed of the server.
 Server optimization methods allow companies to maintain a highly efficient and operational application delivery network that functions at an optimal level.

-The optimal functions of any website are directly related to server optimization.
 Also, the best practices of server optimization include physical hardware stabilization inside the data center with server virtualization.

 Benefits of Server Optimization

 When an end user enters the webpage of any site, then a web server gets a request for the page.
 The server processes the request and generates a response to the end user’s needs.
 The speed and performance of such a response procedure depend on the characteristics of the server performance.

 Using hardware equipment with powerful features does not always meet expectations, and doesn’t solve all the problems of the server.
 To meet expectations, server optimization is necessary.

 - Applications like VoIP cannot be used effectively

 - Server goes down during the user flow